 Long tradition of legacy institutions

 The Lucerne University of Applied Sciences and Arts was founded in 1997 under the name Fachhochschule Zentralschweiz (FHZ – University of Applied Sciences of Central Switzerland), but most of its Schools go back much further than that.
 The Lucerne School of Art and Design, the oldest such institution in German-speaking Switzerland, is 2017 marking its 140th anniversary (the legacy Kunstgewerbeschule Luzern (Lucerne School of Arts and Crafts) was founded in 1877).
 The second-oldest entity is the Lucerne School of Social Work: it will be 100 years old in 2018.
 The Konservatorium Luzern and the Akademie für Schul- und Kirchenmusik, two of the legacy institutions that ultimately became the Lucerne School of Music, were founded 75 years ago.
 The Zentralschweizer Technikum (Central Swiss Technical College – now the Lucerne School of Engineering and Architecture) opened in 1958.
 The Lucerne School of Business can look back to 1971 and the founding of the Höhere Wirtschafts- und Verwaltungsschule (Higher School of Economics and Business Administration).
-The youngest of the six Schools is the Lucerne School of Information Technology, which began operations in autumn 2016; its degree programmes were previously offered by its sister Schools Engineering and Architecture, and Business.
+The youngest of the six Schools is the Lucerne School of Computer Science and Information Technology, which began operations in autumn 2016; its degree programmes were previously offered by its sister Schools Engineering and Architecture, and Business.

 1996: the Federal University of Applied Sciences Act, the legal framework underpinning Switzerland’s applied universities, comes into force.
 Its objective is to implement a dual education system in Switzerland at tertiary level and boost the country’s economic performance and innovation.
 The applied universities will be created by converting and merging existing professional colleges in the various Swiss regions.
 Central Switzerland files a formal request with the Federal Department of Economic Affairs for the establishment and running of the Fachhochschule Zentralschweiz (FHZ – University of Applied Sciences of Central Switzerland), beginning in the 1997/1998 academic year.